statsmaths/stat209/stat209_notes.md

 - what is a data dictionary? a description of the schema along with descriptions of the variables

-- pull up the notes and describe the scheme of the eggs dataset
+- pull notes back up
 - what do we care? show how variable type influences plots;
 also cannot, for example, take the mean of a categorical variable
 - sometimes variables can be a bit of both, like the mating